aiogram/aiogram/docs/migration_2_to_3.rst

 ===============

 - Now :class:`aiogram.types.inline_keyboard_markup.InlineKeyboardMarkup`
-  and :class:`aiogram.types.reply_keyboard_markup.ReplyKeyboardMarkup` has no methods to extend it, instead you have to use markup builders :class:`aiogram.utils.keyboard.ReplyKeyboardBuilder` and :class:`aiogram.utils.keyboard.KeyboardBuilder` respectively (:ref:`Read more » <Keyboard builder>`)
+  and :class:`aiogram.types.reply_keyboard_markup.ReplyKeyboardMarkup` no longer have methods for extension, instead you have to use markup builders :class:`aiogram.utils.keyboard.ReplyKeyboardBuilder` and :class:`aiogram.utils.keyboard.KeyboardBuilder` respectively (:ref:`Read more » <Keyboard builder>`)